Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 17.25.47 UTC
+- WIB: Sabtu, 1 Maret 2025 18.18.39 UTC
-- WITA: Sabtu, 1 Maret 2025 18.25.47 UTC
+- WITA: Sabtu, 1 Maret 2025 19.18.39 UTC
-- WIT: Sabtu, 1 Maret 2025 19.25.47 UTC
+- WIT: Sabtu, 1 Maret 2025 20.18.39 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: success
+Kategori: friendship